-"Successful enforcement" of a judicial or administrative action occurs in any of the following circumstances:
+"Successful enforcement" of a judicial or administrative action occurs in any of the following

-- (1) The original information causes the SEC to take action leading to the SEC bringing a successful judicial or administrative action based in whole or in part on conduct that was the subject of the original information; or - (2) The original information was related to an on-going investigation by the SEC or other regulatory authorities, but the information significantly contributes to a successful action; or - (3) The original information was reported through a company's internal compliance procedures before or at the same time the information was reported to the SEC; the company later provided the same information to the SEC or provided results of an audit or investigation initiated in whole or in part in response to information the whistleblower reported to the entity; and the information the entity provided to the SEC meets the above criteria.

-If information is provided to another federal or state authority, a self-regulatory organization, or as part of a company's internal whistleblower procedures, the whistleblower must, within 120 days, submit the same information to the SEC in order to be eligible for an award.
-The date of submission will be considered the date of original disclosure provided that the whistleblower effectively proves such submission.
-Therefore, if a whistleblower submits a complaint in accordance with internal reporting procedures, they must still report to the SEC within 120 days to be eligible for a bounty.
+- (1) The original information causes the SEC to take action leading to the SEC bringing a successful judicial or administrative action based in whole or in part on conduct that was the subject of the original information; or - (2) The original information was related to an on-going investigation by the SEC or other regulatory authorities, but the information significantly contributes to a successful action; or - (3) The original information was reported through a company's internal compliance procedures before or at the same time the information was reported to the SEC; the company later provided the same information to the SEC or provided results of an audit or investigation initiated in whole or in part in response to information the whistleblower reported to the entity; and the information the entity provided to the SEC meets the above criteria.73 or as part of a company's internal whistleblower procedures, the whistleblower must, within 120 days, submit the same information to the SEC in order to be eligible for an award.
+The date of submission will be considered the date of original disclosure provided that the whistleblower effectively proves such submission.74 Therefore, if a whistleblower submits a complaint in accordance with internal reporting procedures, they must still report to the SEC within 120 days to be eligible for a bounty.